Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Change the Format Property value to Currency format.
 Change the Name Property value to Extended Price.

-6. Open the Form in normal view and check the newly added Text control heading on the top.
+6. Open the Form in normal view and check the newly added Text control heading at the top.
 It will be something like Text10:.

 7. Now, change the Form into the design view and delete the Child Label attached to the Extended Price Text Box.

-8. Change to Datasheet view again and check the field name appearing on the top, it will be Extended Price now.
+8. Change to Datasheet view again and check the field name appearing at the top; it will be Extended Price now.

 Datasheet Event Procedure